DmitriGekhtman/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/gpu.rst

 ____________

 GPU resources specified in a workerGroup's Ray container resource limits will be advertised to the Ray scheduler and Ray autoscaler.
+In particular, the Ray container's `ray start` entrypoint will be automatically configured with the `--num-gpus` option.

+* Learn more about Ray's :ref:`gpu-support`.

 GPU workload scheduling
 ~~~~~~~~~~~~~~~~~~~~~~~
 After a Ray pod with access to GPU is deployed, it will
 be able to execute tasks and actors decorated with `@ray.remote(num_gpus=1)`.

 GPU autoscaling
 ~~~~~~~~~~~~~~~
 The Ray autoscaler is aware of each Ray worker group's GPU capacity.
-Say we have a RayCluster configured as above:
+Say we have a RayCluster configured as in the config snippet above:
-- We have a worker group of Ray pods with 1 unit of GPU capacity each
+- There is a worker group of Ray pods with 1 unit of GPU capacity each
 - The Ray cluster does not currently have any workers from that group
 - `maxReplicas` for the group is at least 2